Affinity Photo Landscape Photo Editing Workflow

 - Special Effects – Here you apply any finishing special effects to the image.

 Let’s look at each of these phases or stages in the workflow.
 To do this we will apply them to our example landscape photo.
-You can see the before and after versions of this landscape photo below.
+If you would like to follow the editing in this tutorial you can download the RAW file from the Practice Images page.

 Landscape Photo Assessment